Tone Those Arms with this Bicep Workout

 Reverse Grip Curl

-If you got resistance bands around you can use them to workout your biceps as well!
+If you have resistance bands around you can use them to work out your biceps as well!
 Spread your feet wider over the band to increase the resistance.
 Likewise, if your feet are closer together the resistance will be less!

 Concentration Curl (alternative: standing)

 These are where you can tax your biceps the most and build muscle!
 They are so good because they isolate the biceps and you can’t use your shoulders or swinging the weights to do the movement.
 Only your biceps are used to lift the weight, really working them.
 Likewise, you really want to concentrate on the contraction stage of the exercise to really make tithe most effective!
 A slight twist at the pinnacle of the contraction can really work the biceps.
 This can also be done standing like this: Standing Contraction Curl